theorexter-ai/dcf-valuation-model/README.md

 - `HUL_DCF_Model.xlsx` — the full model

 ---
-*Built by [Your Name] as an independent valuation project.
+*Built by Yash Tripathi as an independent valuation project.
 Feedback welcome.*